shyim/shyim.me/content/blog/2021-07-04-why-prefer-symfony-bundles-over-plugins-in-shopware-projects.md

 # One Bundle per project or multiple ones?

 When you need that code shared, you should think about creating a new bundle and sharing it with a composer package.
 This depends also how you structure code internally.
-Personaly I would place any code also the theme inside one bundle bundle.
-It reduces the headache about decorator prioerties in the DI or template order.
+Personally, I would place any code, as well as the theme, inside one single bundle.
+This reduces the headache regarding decorator priorities in the DI, or order of templates.

 ## When should I prefer plugins?